 Just like life, think about it as a story.
 What story would you want to be told?
 The product must be designed and built to produce that experience.
-Beyond functionality, you must find out: what will the story be?
-Will the story be about how the customer feels identified with the brand, its needs met, and how it feels?
-Then you’re on the right track.
+Beyond functionality, you must find out how the customer will feel identified with the brand and with the service both during and after the transaction.
+Was their need met, and how did they feel?
+If your customer loved it and wants to recommend you, then you’re on the right track.

 5. Embrace the design.

 Embracing the design is about taking the design phase of projects seriously.
 Not just another step, but a fundamental step.
 Modernity has us convinced to jump right to action.
 To fix as you go.
 To be firefighters and heroes.
 That is not only costly, but absurd.
 Process design and engineering is simply aiming to anticipate problems in a timely fashion: ahead of additional costs, ahead of defects, and especially ahead of complaints or returns/recalls.
 Summed up, design is the best way we can tackle what we don’t know that we don’t know.
 What do I mean?